 The instruction just shown takes the argument mysite.
 The argument is usually an identifier that names the object to be effected; in this case, the command deletes the site whose name matches the argument.
-(For more information, see Section 3.2.1, "The create site Command".)
+(For more information, see Section 4.2.3, "The create site Command".)

-Changes in client commands in version 1.1.6.
-An additional --verbose option has been added in MySQL Cluster Manager 1.1.6 to the create cluster and add process commands.
+Changes in client commands in version 1.2.4.
+An additional --verbose option has been added in MySQL Cluster Manager 1.2.4 to the create cluster and add process commands.
 In both cases, using the option causes the command to return a list of the MySQL Cluster processes affected by the command; this includes their node IDs, process types, and the hosts where they are located.
-For additional information and examples, see Section 3.4.1, "The create cluster Command", and Section 3.8.1, "The add process Command".